 Cytosol™ brand extracts are derived from the cytoplasm of selected organs and glands through a process similar to the Protomorphogen™ extraction process.
-However, these extracts contain cellular factors such as hormone precursors and synergistic cofactors that are the biochemical building blocks essential to cellular metabolism.
+However, these extracts contain their own unique profile of nucleotides and peptides.

 Whole desiccates are tissues that have been dried to provide the nutritional content of the organ in a concentrated form.